Cancelled Or Canceled – British vs. American English

 0 Reviews

 A key factor of academic writing is to keep consistency when writing a research paper, dissertation, or academic essay.
 This especially applies to the vocabulary, grammar, spelling, and punctuation to maintain a cohesive, clear, and comprehensible flow in the paper.
-Many students have difficulties differentiating between British English vs. American English such as whether to use “cancelled” or “canceled”.
+Many students have difficulties differentiating between British English vs. American English such as whether to use “cancelled” or “cancelled”.
 Learn how to distinguish these two in this article.

 British English